 If Houston were a song, it would sound something like this.
-The below video is just a sneak peek of what the Houston Symphony has come together to produce in collaboration with the Greater Houston Convention and Visitors Bureau, Composer Jeff Walton and ZenFilm production company.
+The below video is just a sneak peek of what the Houston Symphony has come together to produce in collaboration with the Houston First Corporation members, Composer Jeff Walton and ZenFilm production company.

 The Houston Convention and Visitors Bureau developed the collaboration to showcase Houston's strong creative community and unique cultural gems like the Houston Symphony, now celebrating their centennial year.